In the Media

 Ask the RD: Can eating the right foods help reduce inflammation and speed up recovery time?

 While nothing substitutes good, old-fashioned rest, nutrition can be a key player in injury recovery.
 Recommendations vary depending on your specific injury, but one principle is the same: even though you’ve dialed back your activity, do not skimp on food.
 Even though you may not be logging as many miles as usual, restricting your food intake can slow the recovery process.
-Your body needs those building blocks from food no as much as during training.
-Read more to find out which key nutrients you want to focus on to get back to doing what you love!

 Ask the RD: I feel really tired during my training.
 Could it be my diet?